opencog/opencog/opencog/ghost/README.md

 When a GHOST rule is being created, it will firstly be passed to the parser (`cs-parser.scm`) for syntax checking and preliminary interpretation.
 Any rules that is not syntactically correct or with unsupported features will be rejected at this stage.

-The parser will then pass the intermediate interpretations (aka terms) to the translator (`translator.scm`) by calling either `create-rule` / `create-concept` / `create-topic` for creating a psi-rule / concept / topic respectively.
+The parser will then pass the intermediate interpretations (aka terms) to the translator (`translator.scm`) by calling either `create-rule` / `create-concept` for creating a psi-rule / concept respectively.
 Those terms will be converted into OpenCog atoms (defined in `terms.scm`) and stored in the AtomSpace.

 Action selector is implemented in `matcher.scm`, which is responsible for selecting a rule that is applicable to a given context in each psi-step.
 ECAN is used to help with rule discovery.
 When sensory input is received, certain atoms, which can be `WordNodes`, `PredicateNodes`, or some other types of atoms, will be stimulated, results in an increase in their importance value.
 For now, we focus on the short-term importance (STI) only.
 The [Importance Diffusion Agent](https://github.com/opencog/opencog/blob/master/opencog/attention/ImportanceDiffusionBase.h) will then diffuse the STI from the atoms being stimulated to their neighboring atoms and, depending on the situation, may bring some actual psi-rules that are potentially applicable to the context to the attentional focus.
 The action selector in GHOST will look at the attentional focus, pick and evaluate any psi-rules that are in there, and eventually return the most appropriate one that can be executed.